Our Team

 Fluent in both English and Korean, TJ ensures clear and effective communication with a diverse range of patients.
 He is dedicated to providing accessible, high-quality healthcare and values strong communication in primary care.
 TJ has a particular interest in managing long-term health conditions, preventative medicine, and supporting patients to live healthier, more empowered lives.

-Registered Nurses & Health Practitioners
+Registered Nurses & HIP & Pharmacist

 I enjoy working with a great team and with a wide range of ages.